typelevel/typelevel.github.com/src/blog/traverses-europe-2026.md

 ## Call for Proposals

-If you are interested to present at the Berlin or Málaga meetup, please respond to our [Call for Proposals][cfp].
+If you are interested in presenting at the Berlin or Málaga meetup, please respond to our [Call for Proposals][cfp].

 @:html
 <script id="luma-checkout" src="https://embed.lu.ma/checkout-button.js"></script>